McKenzy83/node-merged-pool/README.md

 [![Build Status](https://travis-ci.org/sigwo/node-merged-pool.png?branch=master)](https://travis-ci.org/sigwo/node-merged-pool)

 #### Why
-The software that I forked was a wonderful beginning that never cvame to fruition.
+The software that I forked was a wonderful beginning that never came to fruition.
 I hope to bring Node stratum into the mainstream of merged mining.

 Features